NCAR/wrf-python/doc/source/contrib.rst

 2. Follow the :ref:`fortranstyle`.

 3. Please only submit routines relevant to WRF-Python (e.g. diagnostics, interpolation).
-General purpose climate/meteorology should go in the SkyLab project (a project providing similar functionality as NCL).
+General purpose climate/meteorology should go in to the SkyLab project (a project providing similar functionality as NCL).